SampleEnvironment/SECoP/protocol/issues/059 set_mode and mode instead of some commands.rst

 a) Commands: shutdown, prepare, finalize
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We may still need a 'mode' parameter, in order to define where to go after a change target,
+We may still need a ``mode`` parameter, in order to define where to go after a change target,
 e.g. preselect to stay in driven mode or go always to persistent mode.

 b) Only a mode parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The mode parameter acts like above 'set_mode parameter'.
+The mode parameter acts like above ``set_mode`` parameter.
 Changing the mode parameter would trigger mode changes directly.
 This would then the second exception to the rule, that a parameter change should not lead to a BUSY state.